Will-Marriott/friendface-take-2/README.md

   - Check that the method can sort user posts by author name without case sensitivity
   - Check that the method can cope with bad input - e.g. a `null` or empty input list

-> **❕ For the remainder of this project you should include new unit tests in addition to every new method/change in behaviour added to classes**
+> **❕ For the remainder of this project you should include new unit tests in addition to every new method/change in behaviour added to classes.
+Best practice is to write your unit tests before you write/change your methods implementation, watch them fail, and then watch them pass once you finish coding.**

 - A `SortOrder` enum has been included in the solution.
 Adjust the PostSorter interface so that the sort method can be sorted in ascending or descending order and edit the `AuthorPostSorter` and tests accordingly
   - Write classes which each provide a method for sorting by: